EY

 Your exceptional EY experience begins here

-Once you’ve finished high school, there are many programs that you can get involved in at EY to kick-start your career.
+Once you’ve finished high school, there are many programmes that you can get involved in at EY to kick-start your career.

-How can undiscovered opportunities help you discover your best self?
 Discover your direction with the EY Career Compass Programme.
-During our structured learning sessions, you’ll learn how to evaluate your career options to make smarter decisions for your future.
-The Career Compass Programme experience is designed to give you a first-hand experience of EY, so you can find out as much about us as possible about EY people, culture, how EY teams operate and provide services, and most importantly, how we can help you to build your future.
-Demonstrate that you’re a high achiever, and you may be invited to interview for the EY Internship Programme.
+This Programme experience is designed to give you a first-hand experience of EY, so you can find out as much about us as possible about EY people, culture, how EY teams operate and provide services, and most importantly, how we can help you to build your future.
+Demonstrate that you’re a high achiever, and you may be invited to interview for the EY Intern Programme.

 Internship Programme